-Whilst Razer does mention that the mouse’s colors are customizable with the full spectrum available, the positioning of these lights are a letdown.
-As soon as the mouse is clutched the lighting is hidden from view unlike the lighting on the Mamba RZ01.
+While Razer does mention that the mouse’s colors are customizable with the full spectrum available, the positioning of these lights is a letdown.
+As soon as the mouse is clutched, the lighting is hidden from view, unlike the lighting on the Mamba.

-If you have budgetary constraints we would definitely recommend you opt for the Chroma option.
-The Elite does offer slightly better customizability, DPI and performance but value for money wise, we feel the Chroma still has the edge.
+If you have budgetary constraints, we would recommend you opt for the Chroma option.
+The v2 does offer slightly better customizability, DPI, and performance, but value for money wise, we feel the Chroma still has the edge.